Carina-P/ms3-best-books/README.md

         - **Template**: templates/pages/category_group.html
         - A **form** where user types new category groups name.
         - When form is submitted, new category group is added to the database and user redirected to "Category groups page".
-        "Category groups page" is updated with the new category group.
+        This page is updated with the new category group.
-        - If user clicks on cancel, he/she is returned to "Category groups page".
+        - If user clicks on "Cancel", he/she is returned to "Category groups page".
-    -**Edit category group - page**:
+    - **Edit category group - page**:
         - **Template**: templates/pages/category_groups.html
         - A **form** where current category groups name is given.
         - User can edit the name and click on the **Submit-button**.
 When changed name is submitted: